WD4715/Gans/README.md

 But for anyone who want to use other models as a generator, I will affix other models in "Generators.py"

+First of all, I will explain the concept of vision transformer as a background knowledge of swin transformer and to understand what is the advancements of swin transformer.

+  1. Vision Transformer

+  2. Swin Transformer

 ### References :